-You can feel, think, and look better, healthier, more empowered, and stronger than before but to some, or perhaps even at times to yourself, you may still be reduced down to your appearance and may still be fat.
+You can feel, think, and look better, and be healthier, more empowered, and stronger than before, but to some, or perhaps even at times to yourself, you may still be reduced down to your appearance and may still be fat.

 This is one of the most challenging, difficult, and disheartening things about weight loss.
 Despite what society and medical professionals will tell you, weight loss is not as simple as calories in and calories out.
 One can do everything that he or she is supposed to in order to lose weight and may not see any progress.

 Weight loss is complicated, affected by genetics and environment, other health issues, and the alignment of the planets.
 It's really not as simple as non-overweight people will tell you, and anyone who has tried to lose weight and failed, and even those who have tried to lose weight and succeeded, can tell you that you can do everything that's prescribed for weight loss and still not lose weight.